 Pharmacy was first taught at the University of Michigan in 1868 in the College of Literature, Science and the Arts.
 A School of Pharmacy was established December 29, 1876, the first in a U.S. state university and one of the first in the nation.
 In 1916 the School was renamed the College of Pharmacy.
-Today, the College is an integral member of the world-renown University of Michigan Hospitals and Health System, and is fully accredited by the American Council for Pharmacy Education.
+Today, the College is an integral member of the top ranked University of Michigan campus and Health System, and is fully accredited by the American Council for Pharmacy Education.

 No historical narrative about the University of Michigan College of Pharmacy would be complete without a respectful nod to Albert B. Prescott (1832-1905), MD, professor of organic chemistry and first dean of the College (1876-1905).
 Prescott insisted that a pharmacy education should be rooted in basic science.
 For taking this then-heretical stance in 1871 and announcing his intention to pattern a U-M pharmacy education in fact, not habit, Prescott and the U-M College of Pharmacy were ostracized by the educational and professional establishments.
 By the time of Prescott’s death 34 years later, nearly all U.S. pharmacy schools embraced his educational model, effectively elevating the practice of pharmacy from trade to science.